JoshPatlingrao/Virtual-Machine-Hardening/README.md

 - Run the command
 - Compare the SHA256 hash in Powershell window with the 'sha256sums.txt' in the downloads page

 If both hashes match then file integrity is confirmed.
-Otherwise some packets may ahve been dropped or lost, in which case try to re-download again.
+Otherwise some packets may have been dropped or lost, in which case try to re-download again.

 ### 2. Configure VM